hypothesis/onboarding/docs/commits_and_prs.md

 * They get faster, better reviews: it takes less time and context-switching to review a small, focused PR.
 * They improve the quality of your work by encouraging clearly organized thinking, modular code, and purity of purpose.

-Make commits atomic: CI should be passing after each commit to enable tools like `git revert` and `git bisect` to be used effectively and to make history easier to browse and search by avoiding "fix", "typo" and "test" commits.
-Run `make sure` locally to make sure that CI will pass.
+Make commits atomic: CI should be passing after each commit to make tools like `git revert` and `git bisect` effective and history easier to navigate (no "fix", "typo" and "test" commits).

 <details><summary><b>When should you include more than one commit in a PR?</b></summary>
 If a few closely related commits would be easier to review and deploy together